ZheCodingChian/research-feed/DEPLOY.md

 # Deployment Guide

-Complete guide for deploying the arXiv Newsletter system to production on a VPS.
+Complete guide for deploying the Research Feed system to production on a VPS.

 ---